sam452/ncstl/wp-content/plugins/breadcrumb-navxt/readme.txt

 * Russian by Alexander Samsonov
 * German by Daniel Lang
 * French (France) by Emmanuel Beziat
+* Czech by jakubmachala
-* Norwegian (Bokm�l) by Jan Rosvoldsve
+* Danish by Joachim Jensen
 * Spanish (Spain) by Karin Sequen
-* Portuguese (Portugal) by Lu�s Rodrigues
+* Portuguese (Portugal) by Luís Rodrigues
 * Estonian by Martin Orn
 * Latvian by Martins Dzerve
 * Swedish by Patrik Spathon
+* Italian by Tamara Balestri
 * Azerbaijani by Zaur Bayramov
+* Catalan by Christian Eduardo
+* Turkish by Hakan er

 The following were not included, but are in the process of being updated:

-* Italian by Tamara Balestri
+* Norwegian (Bokmål) by Jan Rosvoldsve
 * Malay by Ben Di
+* Arabic by Eid Aldikanji
+* Hungarian by Atis Papai
 * Hindi by Love Chandel

 The following translations are in need of a maintainer:
-* Dutch originally maintained by Stan Lenssen

 * Japanese originally maintained by Kazuhiro Terada

 Don't see your language on the list?
 Stop by [Breadcrumb NavXT's translation project](http://translate.mtekk.us/projects/breadcrumb-navxt "Go to Breadcrumb NavXT's GlotPress based translation project").

 == Installation ==
+Open the appropriate file for your theme (typically header.php).
+This can be done within WordPress’ administration panel through Presentation > Theme Editor or through your favorite text editor.
+Place the following code where you want the breadcrumb trail to appear.
+`<div class="breadcrumbs">
+    <?php if(function_exists('bcn_display'))
+    {
+        bcn_display();
+    }?>
+</div>`
+Save the file (upload if applicable).
+Now you should have a breadcrumb trail on your WordPress powered site.
+To customize the breadcrumb trail you may edit the default values for the options in the administrative interface.
+This is located in your administration panel under Settings > Breadcrumb NavXT.

-Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.
+Please visit [Breadcrumb NavXT's Documentation](http://mtekk.us/code/breadcrumb-navxt/breadcrumb-navxt-doc/ "Go to Breadcrumb NavXT's Documentation.") page for more information.

 == Changelog ==
+= 4.4.0 =
+* New feature: Added `bcn_breadcrumb_url` filter.
+* New feature: Add resource ID to the `bcn_breadcrumb_title` filter.
+* New feature: Added `bcn_breadcrumb_template` filter.
+* New feature: Added `bcn_allowed_html` filter.
+* New feature: Added `bcn_template_tags` filter.
+* Bug fix: Fixed issue where invalid characters could end up in URLs due to other plugins.
+* Bug fix: Revise the allowed HTML for breadcrumbs in the trail.
+= 4.3.0 =
+* Behaviour change: Home and Mainsite titles were removed.
+* Behaviour change: All HTML capable strings are now passed through wp_kses.
+* New feature: Added bcn_breadcrumb_url filter.
+* New feature: %title% and %htitle% now are replaced with the the “Site Title” for the home breadcrumb and the “Network Name” for mainsite breadcrumbs.
+* New feature: Support for the proposed Theme Hook Alliance tha_breadcrumb_navigation filter.
+* New feature: Added %ftitle% and %fhtitle% tags that are not affected by bcn_breadcrumb::trim().
+* Bug fix: Minor tweaks to the tabs in the admin page to better support the new version of jQuery UI tabs (in WordPress 3.5+).
+* Bug fix: Fixed issue where initial settings were not being translated due to the text domain not loading.
+* Bug fix: Added verbiage to clarify what the “Post Parent” selection for “Post Hierarchy” does.
+= 4.2.0 =
+* Behaviour change: Date archives are only available for the 'post' post type.
+* New feature: All Custom Post Types can now either use a post parent, or taxonomy based hierarchy.
+* New feature: Post Format archives are now supported.
+* New feature: Reorganized settings page with more responsive elements.
+* Bug fix: Widget will now display properly when told to include the paged breadcrumb on the main posts archive.
+* Bug fix: Using flat taxonomies as the post hierarchy no longer causes extraneous breadcrumb templates to be applied.
+* Bug fix: Mainsite link now works on posts and pages in multisite environments.
+* Bug fix: `bcn_breadcrumb::title_trim()` no longer cuts HTML encoded characters.
+* Bug fix: `bcn_breadcrumb::title_trim()` no longer trims the title when the title length is equal to the max length.
 = 4.1.0 =
 * Behavior change: Made the behavior of posts using flat taxonomies match the behavior of using a hierarchical taxonomy when the post is not assigned a taxonomy term.
 * New feature: Custom Post Types that are hierarchical can now fall back to a taxonomy if they don�t have a parent.
 * New feature: Pretext option for the included Widget, allows 'You are here:' type messages in the widget.
 * Bug fix: Textdomain was changed to the correct one in the widget.
 * Bug fix: Textdomain was changed from 'breadcrumb_navxt' to 'breadcrumb-navxt' for improved compatibility with the new GlotPress translation flow.